linatal/WordAlignments_dictionary/README.md

 1. preprocessing
 2. word alignment with MGIZA tool
 3. creating a dictionary with most common word alignments
-4. SRL (TODO)
-5. including Verbs from other existing resources (TODO)

 ## 1. Preprocessing